DeathlyMade/VR-Project/README.md

 ### PART C

-2 techniques used: K-means clustering based segmentation ,Otsu's Thresholding and Region-growing.
+3 techniques were used: K-means clustering-based segmentation, Otsu's Thresholding and Region-growing.

 For K-means, k=2, one for mask region and another for backround.